qmk/qmk_firmware/keyboards/io_mini1800/keymaps/2x3u/readme.md

-# The default keymap for io_mini1800
+# The default Split Spacebar keymap for io_mini1800